pishposh/sqlfluff/src/sqlfluff/utils/reflow/README.md

   _Indentation_ and _Line Breaks_.
-  - This should use a more fully featured `.reflow()` method which can use `.reindent()` and others under the hood, but limited only to reflowing the offending line itself (TBC whether in in practice this needs to be broader).
+  - This should use a more fully featured `.reflow()` method which can use `.reindent()` and others under the hood, but limited only to reflowing the offending line itself (TBD whether in in practice this needs to be broader).

 ### What about non-reflow rules?